ryanallen/words-of-my-perfect-teacher/README.md

 Even were we able, through the fortunate result of some virtuous action, to obtain the long life, perfect body, wealth and glory of [Indra](#indra) or [Brahmā](#brahmā), in the end we would still not be able to postpone death; and after death we would again have to experience the sufferings of the [lower realms](#lower-realms).
 In this present life, what little advantages of power, wealth, good health and other things we enjoy might fool us for a few years, months, or days.
 But once the effect of whatever good actions caused these happy states is exhausted, whether we want to or not, we will have to undergo poverty and misery or the unbearable sufferings of the [lower realms](#lower-realms).

 What meaning is there in that kind of happiness?
 It is like a dream that just stops in the middle when you wake up.
 Those who, as the result of some slight [positive action](#positive-action), seem to be happy and comfortable at the moment, will not be able to hold on to that state for an instant longer once the effect of that action runs out.
 The kings of the [gods](#gods), seated high on their thrones of precious jewels spread with divine silks, enjoy all the pleasures of the five senses.
 But, once their lifespan is exhausted, in the twinkling of an eye they are plunged into suffering and fall headlong down to the scorching metal ground of [hell](#hell).
-Even the [gods](#gods) of the sun and moon,<sup>[48](#48)</sup> who light up the four continents, are in darkness so deep that they cannot see whether their own limbs are stretched out or bent in.
+Even the [gods](#gods) of the sun and moon,[^48] who light up the four continents, are in darkness so deep that they cannot see whether their own limbs are stretched out or bent in.

-<details id="48"><summary>Note <sup>48</sup></summary>These celestial bodies are traditionally considered the dwellings of certain celestial beings, invisible to ordinary humans.</details><br>

 So do not put your trust in the apparent joys of [saṃsāra](#saṃsāra).
 Resolve that, in this very life, you will free yourself from the great ocean of its sufferings and attain the true and constant happiness of perfect Buddhahood.
 Make this [thought](#thought) your practice, using the proper methods for the [beginning](#beginning), the main part and the conclusion.